git-disl/PokeLLMon/README.md

 # PokéLLMon

-This is the implementation for the paper PokéLLMon: A Human-Parity Agent for Pokémon battles with Large Language Models.
+This is the implementation for the paper "PokéLLMon: A Human-Parity Agent for Pokémon battles with Large Language Models."

 <div align="center">
   <img src="./resource/LLM_attrition_strategy.gif" alt="PokemonBattle">